 For Pete's sake, do not have a "suck it up buttercup" attitude to injury.
 It's dumb.

 By the way - you should know that it's not unusual for me to get asked when I go to my doctor or dentist covered in bruises (not unusual for me) for them to ask if things are okay at home and if I need help.
 Yep, they're guessing that I might be a victim of domestic abuse (and I'm glad they do this for the women that DO need help).
 I find it incredibly annoying, personally, and I can see it as a deal-breaker for other women, because it's just not a question we want to have to answer repeatedly.

 4) DON'T SEND THE MESSAGE FEMALE = LESSER, EVER!

-I feel like I shouldn't have to say this in the 21st century, but guys, remove any reference female stuff being lesser, weak or unworthy.
+I feel like I shouldn't have to say this in the 21st century, but guys, remove any reference in your school to female stuff being lesser, weak or unworthy.

 That includes using wearing pink belts - usually a color in a lot of our cultures associated with females - as a punishment.

 REGULAR HYGIENE: Make sure your club is strong on cleanliness - on the mats, in the bathrooms, and personally.
 Do not tolerate stinky dirty gis, feet, or students.
 This applies to everyone, but I'm including it here as "dirty, smelly gym" is a stereotype of macho-male training in some circles, and you should make sure your school doesn't give that impression.

 Did I miss anything?
 I'd love to know your thoughts!